-To understand the environment in which the Board operates and to identify factors that could impact the Board's success, the California Department of Consumer Affairs' SOLID Planning unit (SOLID) conducted an environmental scan of the internal and external environments by collecting information through the following methods:
+To understand the environment in which the Board operates and to identify factors that could impact the Board's success, the California Department of Consumer Affairs' SOLID planning unit conducted an environmental scan of the internal and external environments by collecting information through the following methods:

-- Interviews were conducted with all thirteen board members, the executive officer, and six members of board management during the month of April 2021, to assess the challenges and opportunities the Board is currently facing or will face in the upcoming years. - Online surveys were sent to external stakeholders and board staff on March 30, 2021 and closing on April 23, 2021.
-In the survey, external stakeholders and board staff provided anonymous input regarding the challenges and opportunities the Board is currently facing or will face in the upcoming years.
-A total of eleven staff and one thousand nine hundred and seventy-six external stakeholders participated in the survey.
+- Interviews were conducted with all 13 board members, the executive officer, and six members of board management during the month of April 2021 to assess the challenges and opportunities the Board is facing or will face in the upcoming years. - Online surveys were sent to external stakeholders and Board staff on March 30, 2021, and closing on April 23, 2021.
+In the survey, external stakeholders and Board staff provided anonymous input regarding the challenges and opportunities the Board is facing or will face in the upcoming years.
+A total of 11 staff and 1,976 external stakeholders participated in the survey.

-The most significant themes and trends identified from the environmental scan were discussed by the board members and the executive officer during two strategic planning sessions facilitated by SOLID Planning on September 9th, 2021 and October 4th, 2021.
+The most significant themes and trends identified from the environmental scan were discussed by Board members and the executive officer during two strategic planning sessions facilitated by SOLID planning on September 9, 2021, and October 4, 2021.
 This information guided the Board in the review of its mission, vision, and values while directing the strategic goals and objectives outlined in its new strategic plan.